Listen to an audio file of this tool.

 Now Is the Right Time!

 As a parent or someone in a parenting role, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship, and growing your child’s skills to communicate respectfully provides a perfect opportunity.
+There are intentional ways to grow a healthy parent-child relationship, and growing your 5-year-old child’s skills to communicate respectfully provides a perfect opportunity.

 Conflict happens in families — between spouses, among siblings, and between parents and children.
 Arguing in family life is normal and expected.
 “Back talk” can be defined as “argumentative replies.”1 Children can respond in anger, hurt, frustration, hurtful tones, or with hurtful words.
 “Back talk” also represents a power imbalance children are trying to rectify.
 In order to regain some power, children lash out with hurtful words.
 Power, after all, is a basic human need.
 Children ages 5-10 are building their skills in listening, empathy, assertive communication, and problem solving.
 Building your child’s skills to respond in assertive but non-aggressive ways is essential to their success.